Skip to main content

 1. 1

-Complete 45 hours of DBR-approved pre-license education.
-Choose a Rhode Island school approved by the Rhode Island Department of Business Regulation (DBR).
-Many schools offer self-paced online options.
+Complete 45 hours of DBR-approved Salesperson pre-license education.
+Approved schools offer self-paced online formats.

 2. 2